manojjsm/austerejs/README.md

 ```
 **Why?**

-1. Code that fails to run in strict mode is usually just sloppy, and may be reliant on the (awful) silent error behavior of standard ES5.
+1. Code that fails to run in strict mode may be reliant on the (awful) silent error behavior of standard ES5.
-2. ES5 code written in strict mode will be easier to convert to ES6, since you won't run into issues with ambiguous syntax or have to debug conflicts with classical OO keywords that are coming to javascript (*e.g.,* ```protected, constant, implements, private, interface,``` etc.).
+2. ES5 code written in strict mode will be easier to convert to ES6, since you won't have issues with ambiguous syntax or new OO keywords that are coming to javascript (*e.g.,* ```private, protected, implements,``` etc.).

 Do see the [MDN docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions_and_function_scope/Strict_mode) if any of this is news.